 We use the Marginal Value of Public Funds (MVPF) framework to examine the welfare impact of a range of policies affecting climate change.
 This section presents a formal modeling of the MVPF framework, tailored to the context of environmental policy.
-We begin by using the theory to illustrate how measures of willingness-to-pay and net costs to the government of policies feed into normative statements about the desirability of policy changes.
+We begin by using the theory to illustrate how measures of willingness-to-pay and net cost to the government of policies feed into normative statements about the desirability of policy changes.
 After presenting the framework, we then consider an illustrative policy of a subsidy for a good that has a positive environmental externality.
-We show how we measure the willingness-to-pay and net costs.
-Along the way, we show how this approach allows us to highlight the distributional impacts of policies across beneficiaries, both locally and globally, in current generations and future ones.
+We show how we measure the willingness-to-pay and net cost.